 Belgium, February/01/2018: “Vocal Europe -Political And Corporate Health Scares Are Irresponsible”

 In his article Bill Wirts shows the negative effects of a study of University of Westminster in 2008, which states that for hygenic reasons the use of electric hand dryers should be avoided.
-Even though the institute, which was funded by the European Tissues Symposium (ETS), one of the biggest lobby groups of paper towel industry, was far from being objective, it has had a great effect on public policy decisions.
+The institute´s study, which was funded by the European Tissues Symposium (ETS), one of the biggest lobby groups of paper towel industry, has had a great effect on public policy decisions.
 Read the full article

 Great Britain, December/14/2017: “Science Based Policy is a Sham“